-The usual way to set up remote access to our macOS CCTV software SecuritySpy running on your Mac is via port forwarding (see Installation Manual – Remote Access).
-This method allows direct incoming connections to SecuritySpy from the Internet, and is enabled by some configuration in your router (which, for most routers, SecuritySpy can do automatically).
+The usual way to set up remote access to our CCTV software SecuritySpy running on your Mac is via port forwarding (see Installation Manual – Remote Access).
+This method allows direct incoming connections to SecuritySpy from the Internet, and is achieved by configuring your router (which SecuritySpy can do automatically for most routers).
 This method is great for most users, as it usually allows high-performance remote access with minimal configuration.

 However, some users may want to consider other methods for the following reasons:

-If you can’t use port forwarding for any reason, the solution is to set up a VPN or Tunnel (sometimes called a proxy) via a third-party service in order to access your system.
+If you can’t use port forwarding for any reason, the solution is to set up a Virtual Network or a Tunnel (sometimes called a proxy) via a third-party service in order to access your system.
 A number of these solutions are described below, with setup instructions.

-Many tunnel/proxy providers apply data transfer limits, so you should take steps to minimise your bandwidth usage when accessing remotely, such as avoiding viewing live video in web browsers where streaming is done using high-bandwidth JPEG encoding, avoiding large file downloads, and generally using the connection sparingly.
+With a Tunnel solution, the data is relayed via a third-party server acting as an intermediary.
+Note that many providers apply data transfer limits, so you should take steps to moderate your bandwidth usage when accessing remotely, such as minimising live video streaming, avoiding large file downloads, and generally using the connection sparingly.

-• Client authentication is done via account details: each client needs to log in to your VPN account, or their own VPN account to which you can share devices
+- Client authentication is done via account details: each client needs to log in to your Tailscale account, or their own Tailscale account to which you can share devices

 1. On the Mac running SecuritySpy, sign into Tailscale using a Google, Microsoft or GitHub account, and follow the instructions to download and install their app from the Mac App Store.